CDL-Quantum/Hackathon2022/Business_Application.md

 # Potential customers

-Potential customers of a simulation tool to predict the band structures of solid materials are photovoltaics companies..
+Potential customers for the Sensitivity Analysis of Business Risks includes banks, and any financial institute dealing with risk analysis and any company dealing with portfolio..

-Solid material structures such as graphene, ferromagnetic lattices, Silicium square and cubic lattices can also be simulated with the Hubbard model.
-Such materials can be found in a wide range of applications such as aviation composites, semi-conductors and specialized coatings.
+Such analyses can be found in a wide range of applications such as ..

 # Video for customer value proposition